 Boasting more than 140 buildings on the National Register of Historic Places, St. Francisville is set along one of the most historic bluffs of the Mississippi.
 The town is said to be “two miles long and two yards wide” because it was originally built on a narrow ridge overlooking the river.
 Founded in 1809, it is the oldest town in Louisiana’s Florida Parishes.
 Remarkably, many of St. Francisville’s structures are not its own; rather, they were moved upriver from Bayou Sara in the 1920s after the small settlement was destroyed by years of flooding.

 Natchez has one of the highest concentrations of historic Southern estates in the country.
 More than 200 perfectly preserved homes line its avenues.
 It is the oldest city on the Mississippi, established in 1716 by French colonists and named for the Natchez tribe who once called it home.
 With its ideal locale, the city became a crossroads among Native American and European cultures.
 Famously, Natchez was the southern terminus of the Natchez Trace, the overland route to Nashville that allowed traders to bypass the strong upriver currents.
 Today, it evokes small-town America.

 Day 6 - Vicksburg

-Arriving in Vicksburg, you immediately feel the Southern tradition that flows through the city’s veins.
-It is rich in history—especially Civil War history.
+Located on a high bluff where the Yazoo River flows into the Mississippi, Vicksburg is the epitome of Southern heritage and charm.
+It was incorporated in 1825 and, with its prime locale on the Mississippi, grew into an important port.
 During the Civil War, Abraham Lincoln called it “the key to the South.”
 And it indeed proved to be the site of the conflict’s most pivotal battle, the Battle of Vicksburg, after which the Confederates surrendered to Ulysses S. Grant.
-Visit Vicksburg National Military Park, which preserves the battlefield and commemorates the greater Vicksburg Campaign that preceded the battle.
-(Breakfast, Lunch, Dinner)
+The Vicksburg National Military Park preserves the battle site’s rolling green fields and grand monuments.

 Day 7 - Baton Rouge